 Buying high-quality fresh ricotta can make a huge difference in texture and flavor from a standard grocery store variety.
 First of all, the fresh ricotta will actually have flavor (like sweet cream) and the texture will be smooth and fluffy, not thin and grainy.
 You can also try to make a simple version of ricotta cheese at home.
 If you cannot find high-quality ricotta at your local grocery store, ask at a local cheese store or Italian deli.

 In addition to fresh ricotta, you might also see ricotta salata and ricotta infornata at the store.

 Ricotta salata is fresh ricotta that has been salted and pressed into a wheel of cheese that is aged for several months.
-Ricotta salata is hard, white and crumbly and has a mild salty, nutty and milky flavor.
-It can be shaved or grated over salads, pastas and vegetable dishes.
+Ricotta salata is hard, white and crumbly and has a mildly salty, nutty, and milky flavor.
+It can be shaved or grated over salads, pasta, and vegetable dishes.

 Ricotta infornata is a smoked version that has been baked and lightly browned.
 It is firm enough to be cut into wedges and has a soft, crumbly texture.
 It has a thin brown rind from being baked in the oven.
 Although the texture is different, the flavor is very similar to fresh ricotta.

 - 1 tablespoon herbs (fresh and finely chopped; parsley, thyme, chives, and basil are all tasty)